Mental health in the workplace: we need to talk

 In the current climate, with so many employees now working from home or having to adjust their working patterns, mental health is becoming an even bigger concern.

-Our 2019 Health of the Workplace 1 report shows a staggering 92% of employees have reported experiencing a mental health symptom.
+Our report, Health of the Workplace Footnote 1 showed that a staggering 92% of employees have reported experiencing a mental health symptom.
 On top of that, 41% of employees said work had the most negative impact on their mental health.

 Attitudes are changing… but there’s more to do